 Rabbinic Intern (2009-11), Associate Spiritual Leader (2011-14)

 David came to Temple Beth-El as rabbinic intern in 2009, during his first year as a student in the ALEPH Ordination Program.
 Under Rabbi Shohama’s mentorship, he learned liturgy, spiritual direction and tools of synagogue management, and became music director of the shul’s Band by the Sea.
-He earned smicha as mashpia ruchani (spiritual director) in 2014 and smicha as rabbi in 2015 and now serves as co-rabbi with Rabbi Shohama.
+He earned smicha as mashpia ruchani (spiritual director) in 2014 and smicha as rabbi in 2015, and now serves as rabbi and spiritual leader after Rabbi Shohama.
+He also serves the Academy for Jewish Religion as faculty in rabbinics and theology, and ALEPH as Mashpia (Spiritual Direction) Faculty and past co-chair of the ALEPH Board of Directors.

 Learn more about Rabbi David on his clergy webpage.